Charan-DevOps-Git/PromptEngineering/README.md

 # Predefined PPT Templates
 In addition to prompts, given templates are structured to integrate seamlessly with AI-generated content, making it easier for you to create professional and visually appealing presentations.
 Each template is customizable and can be adapted to various themes and topics.

+# Happy Prompting!
-- Thank you for your interest in the Prompt Engineering Repository.
+Thank you for your interest in the Prompt Engineering Repository.
 Hope these resources will inspire and assist you in your AI projects.
- # Happy Prompting!